60 Vayadu Maaniram: Soundtrack

 The background music for the film was composed by Ilaiyaraaja, while the lyrics were penned by Pa.
-Vijay, Pazhani Bharathi and Vivek.
+Vijay, Palani Bharathi and Vivek.

 Reception

 Times of India wrote "The movie appeals to those who haven't watched the original version or love watching stories on beautiful bonding".
 Firstpost wrote "On the whole 60 Vayathu Maaniram is refreshingly fresh and likeable for its characters."
 Behindwoods wrote "With interesting writing for Samuthirakani's portions and an engaging screenplay, 60 Vayadu Maaniram could have looked a lot more complete."
 India Today called it "Average drama with overdose of emotions".
 Deccan Chronicle wrote it "is a neatly self-contained film that achieves what it set out to through delicate acting, nuanced cinematography, and serene music".

+Home media

+In 2023, the satellite rights of the film was sold to Colors Tamil.
+This movie was premiered on February 5, 2023 at 2 p.m.